marykasp/RB101/lesson_2/pseudo_code.md

 Given a string

 - Set a count variable to keep track of the number of times a character occurs in a string
-- Traverse the string character by character
+- Iterate over the string character by character
 - Iterator variable to keep track of the index of the character currently on
 - Check for each character if it matches with the given character if so increment the count by 1
 - when count becomes 3 return the iterator variable